mennetorelli/Plumberz/README.md

 ```

-First of all, to handle the concept of time correctly we have to create a separate thread,
+First of all, to handle the concept of time correctly, we have to create a separate thread,
 to let the time time counting and the building of the hashmap to happen in parallel.
 To achieve this, we again rely on the `concurrently` of the `Control.Concurrent.Async` package.
 The rationale is that one thread receives the stream of data from the client and produces the hashmap,